adrimayy/aStarAlgorithm/README.md

 # A* Pathfinding Algorithm Visualization

 A web-based visualization of the A* pathfinding algorithm.
 This project demonstrates how the A* algorithm navigates a grid to find the shortest path from a start to an endpoint while avoiding obstacles.
 Ideal for educational purposes, this visualization allows users to see the algorithm in action and better understand how pathfinding works.

 ## Demo

-Check out a live demo here: [Will host to website sometime]
+Check out a live demo here: [Link to live demo if hosted]

 ## Features